 Choose well written and tested themes and plugins.
 I already wrote about choosing good plugins, the same principle goes for choosing a good theme.

-Delete any themes, or plugins that are not used.
-Why leave a potential security risk (backdoor) if it’s not needed for the website functioning?
+Delete any themes or plugins that are not used.
+Why leave a potential security risk (backdoor) if it’s not needed for the website to function?

 8.4.
 Security plugins